 - developing new infectious disease specific training and procedures in addition to our existing health and safety training policies and procedures for summer staff

-- working with the Ontario Camps Association in all matters relating to health and safety this summer
+- working with the Ontario Camps Association in all matters relating to health and safety

 - developing a hand washing and bathroom schedule for each cohort